FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/multiplicative_LSTM_for_sequence_based_recos.md

 With the advent of deep learning quite a few of them are nowadays based on [Recurrent Neural Networks] (RNNs).

 Whenever I want to dig deeper into a topic like sequence-based recommenders I follow a few simple steps:
 First of all, to learn something I directly need to apply it otherwise learning things doesn't work for me.
 In order to apply something I need a challenge and a small goal that keeps me motivated on the journey.
 Following the [SMART citeria] a goal needs to be measurable and thus a typical outcome for me is a blog post like the one you are just reading.
-Another good thing about a blog post is the fact that no one wants to publish something completely crappy, so there is an intrinsic quality assurance attached to the outcome.

-Actually, this blog post is the outcome of several things I wanted to familiarize myself more and try out:
+Another good thing about a blog post is the fact that no one wants to publish something completely crappy, so there is an intrinsic quality assurance attached to the whole process.
+This blog post is actually the outcome of several things I wanted to familiarize myself more and try out:

  1. [PyTorch], since this framework is used in a large fraction of recent publications about deep learning,
  2. [Spotlight], since this library gives you a sophisticated structure to play around with new ideas for recommender systems and already has a lot of functionality implemented,